-From 2015-2018 the Urban Cycleways Fund will accelerate the completion of the Kamo route flagship project, the final corridor in the primary cycle network.
+The Urban Cycleways Fund has accelerated the completion of the Kamo route flagship project, the final corridor in the primary cycle network.